nickywesty/Microbot-Hub/src/main/resources/net/runelite/client/plugins/microbot/wildernessagility/docs/README.md

 ## Features

-- Automated agility training at the Wilderness Course
+- Automated agility training at the Wilderness Course.
-- Supports both solo and mass-world running
+- Supports both solo and mass-world running.
-- Automatic walking and coin deposit if starting outside the course
+- Automatic walking to course and coin deposit if starting outside the course.
-- Integration with Webwalker and QOL plugins
+- Integration with Webwalker and QOL plugins.
-- Basic antiban support (optional, user-configured)
-- Planned future support for **Anti-PK detection and escape logic**
+- Full looting bag support and inventory value monitoring.

 ---